-I have had over 400 family law clients in the last few years, the vast majority of whom have been satisfied with the work I have done for them.
+The Law Offices of M. Jude Egan has had over 400 family law clients in the last few years, the vast majority of whom have been satisfied with the work I have done for them.
 I try very hard to settle cases quickly and fairly and when that fails the degree to which I am reasonable with opposing parties (and lawyers) depends entirely on the degree to which they are reasonable.
 We litigate every case hard when it comes to litigation, but we litigate only as a last resort.
 There are so many creative ways to settle cases, but once in the courtroom the Parties are subject to the blunt instruments of the judges.
 This is fair – judges don’t really have much time to truly spend with individual sets of parties, so they rely on their tried and true means of resolving disputes.

 For the judges, you fit into one of several pre-set categories the judges have set out ahead of time as a way of being efficient in their own work.
 The family litigator’s job is to make sure you fit into the right category (the “good dad” versus the “absentee father”; the “stay at home mom” versus the “freeloader,” the “hard working mom who does all the housework and raises the kids on her second shift” versus the “party girl,” etc.).
-This is done in a variety of ways – what I do at the Law Office of M. Jude Egan is figure out the way we going to tell your story from the very beginning – I call this “strategizing” your case.
+This is done in a variety of ways – what we do at The Law Offices of M. Jude Egan is figure out the way we are going to tell your story from the very beginning – I call this “strategizing” your case.
 I am continually thinking of ways to position you with the Court, including ways of dealing with set backs and new pieces of damaging information (including your ex positioning you as the bad guy).

 All in all, the biggest complaint I hear when a client engages me after being with another attorney is not complaints about billing, which is what you might have thought, but rather complaints about personality fit (“she just screamed and yelled and billed me for it,” “it was embarassing”, “nothing ever got done”, etc.) .
 When clients fire me and move to another attorney, which doesn’t happen often, but does happen, I don’t get to debrief them, but I can usually tell by the lawyer they picked and the differences of opinion that we had in the case that the personality fit just wasn’t there (“I wanted someone who was going to punch my ex in the nose”, etc.).